NeigeF/apogee_selection_function/README.md

 - how to sample stars in apogee fields (sort of efficiently)
 - where to find the literature this work is based on

-is available as a jupyter notebook in this repository at\n https://github.com/NeigeF/apogee_selection_function/blob/master/selection_function_ap1-2_publ.ipynb
+is available as a jupyter notebook in this repository at  <br />
+https://github.com/NeigeF/apogee_selection_function/blob/master/selection_function_ap1-2_publ.ipynb

-if the notebook does not render here, please visit:\n https://nbviewer.jupyter.org/github/NeigeF/apogee_selection_function/blob/master/selection_function_ap1-2_publ.ipynb
+if the notebook does not render here, please visit:  <br />
+https://nbviewer.jupyter.org/github/NeigeF/apogee_selection_function/blob/master/selection_function_ap1-2_publ.ipynb